mward25/vim_codex_fauxpilot/README.md

+# vim_codex_fauxpilot
 This is a fork of [vim_codex](https://github.com/tom-doerr/vim_codex) designed to work with [fauxpilot](https://github.com/fauxpilot/fauxpilot).
-It is currently very simple, for more integrated support, you should probably see https://github.com/fauxpilot/fauxpilot/discussions/72.
+It is currently very simple; for more integrated support, see https://github.com/fauxpilot/fauxpilot/discussions/72.
 However I will continue to tinker with this repository for fun.

-NOTE: you need to have the openai python library installed, other wise the plugin will not work.
+NOTE: you need to have the openai python library installed, otherwise the plugin will not work.
 Vim also has to be compiled with python support enabled.

 ALSO NOTE: I disabled the "co" completion command as it seemed to be interfering with another plugin I had.
 I have these lines in my .vimrc for completion shortcuts for this plugin:
 ```